Last Updated on January 14, 2021 – Originally published in January of 2010

 We really like this bread.
 The crust is extra flaky and the bread has a cake-like texture.
-It’s a little sweet.
-In a word, yummy!!
+It’s a little sweet and I view that as a good thing.
+In a word, this bread is yummy!!

 It Started With A Mix

-Here’s the history of this recipe . . .
+Here’s the history of this Hawaiian bread recipe . . .

 People might be surprised to learn that I like to use bread mixes occasionally.
 It’s a great way to try new types of bread without investing in special ingredients or different types of flour.
 In fact, that’s how I discovered my passion for dark rye bread.